hehrich/automated-twin-tracking/README.md

 This tool is licensed under GNU GPLv3.
 See the LICENSE file for more details.

 ## Contact
+If you find this tool helpful in your research, please consider citing this article: https://doi.org/10.1016/j.commatsci.2024.112878
 For inquiries or suggestions, contact hendrik.ehrich@tuwien.ac.at.